expo/expo/docs/pages/build-reference/migrating.md

 ### Additional configuration is required to access private npm packages

-Learn more about how to securely store your `NPM_TOKEN` on EAS Build: ["How to use private package repositories"](/build-reference/how-tos.md#how-to-use-private-package-repositories).
+Learn more about how to securely store your `NPM_TOKEN` on EAS Build: ["Using private npm packages"](/build-reference/private-npm-packages).

 ### `expo-branch` is not supported on EAS Build

 You will need to remove `expo-branch` from your app to build it with EAS Build.
 The plan is to add support to [react-native-branch](https://www.npmjs.com/package/react-native-branch), the library maintained by engineers at [Branch](https://branch.io/).
-If Branch support is a blocker for you, you can try to build your own [config plugin](https://docs.expo.dev/guides/config-plugins/) to add react-native-branch to your app today.
+If Branch support is a blocker for you, you can try to build your own [config plugin](https://docs.expo.dev/guides/config-plugins/) to add `react-native-branch` to your app today.

 ### `metro.config.js` must export the entire default config from `@expo/metro-config`